 Claude Code

 Anthropic’s Claude Code is the agent most Portuni users start with.
-It’s the one we’ve tested the most and the one that ships with the SessionStart hook integration, so graph context lands in the agent without you having to lift a finger.
+It’s the one we’ve tested the most and gets project-scoped MCP wiring + write-scope rules generated for free when you portuni_mirror a node.

 Connect to Portuni